ejoubaud/cypress-browser-extension-plugin/README.md

 ### Barebone usage (skip hooks)

-Use this if you don't need Cypress to send commands to your Browser API (reset local storage, etc.):
+Use this if you don't need Cypress to send commands to your Browser API (e.g. no local storage to reset):

 ```javascript
 const loadExtension = require('cypress-browser-extension-plugin/loader');